 The minimal investment you need to make is just a $100,000 non-refundable donation to the National Development Fund.
 This is one of the lowest barriers of entry you will find among even the top Citizenship by Investment programs!

-If you prefer other investment types, you can also opt to allocate $400,000 intoreal estate in Antigua and Barbuda.
+If you prefer other investment types, you can also opt to allocate $400,000 into real estate in Antigua and Barbuda.
 In all aspects, Antigua citizenship by real estate is the best option, for the simple fact that you can get citizenship by buying a house.
 You can also invest $1,500,000 into a government approved business venture whether new or existing.

-Ready to proceed with Antigua and Barbuda Citizenship by Investment program?
+Ready to invest and get citizenship in Antigua?
 We’ll be happy to explain the details and help you kick start the process!

 Dominica: Citizenship by Investment from $100,000